theMK2k/Media-Hoarder/DONE.md

 - [x] -> fetch Countries from <https://www.imdb.com/search/title/> and provide as list
 - [x] -> Auto set region by user's localization setting?

+### Relative movie directories (#relpath)

+tbl_Movies:
+  Path -> RelativePath
+  Directory -> RelativeDirectory

+store.listPath now with basePath

+- a movie's directory and path should always be relative to the sourcePath definition -> use path.resolve etc. to work with them
+-> this way, a whole sourcePath can move to another location

+check:

+- [x] extras merging (by directory)
+- anything else?

 ### support Movies in directories (also .nfo parsing)

 - we currently expect the whole movie name and release attributes being included in the filename, this is not always the case